Registered Student Organizations

 - Build a stronger sense of school spirit

-Interested in finding out how to get involved through a student organization?
+Are you interested in getting involved in a student organization?
 Join Hopkins Groups!
-It is easy, just sign in with your JHED ID and password.
 Student organizations are organized by category so you can easily find the groups that match your interests.
-Unable to find an organization that interests you?
-Start your own!

-Cultural groups are self-defined groups of people who share a commonality of cultural experience.
+Cultural and Identity groups are self-defined groups of people who share a commonality of cultural experience.
 Cultural groups may be defined by many types of commonality, such as ethnicity, religion, or physical commonality.
 Cultural groups offer a lively social and educational environment for students, and promote preserving cultural heritage and identity.
-These groups are eligible for SGA/SAC funding.

-Special Interest and Hobby groups advance an interest in a specific area of knowledge, learning or technology and/or are typically interested in a particular pastime or leisure pursuit.
-They may at times also advocate or lobby on a particular issue but are generally distinct from advocacy and awareness groups that are established for a specific social, moral or public-policy agenda.
-These groups are eligible for SGA/SAC funding.
+Special Interest and Hobby organizations advance an interest in a specific area of knowledge, learning or technology and/or are typically interested in a particular pastime or leisure pursuit.